 How much can I save by switching current account?

-If you're a medium account user who makes two contactless transactions a day, 10 chip and pin transactions and five ATM withdrawals a month, and has 15 direct debits, standing orders and/or other types of payments presented to your account a month, you could save well over €100 a year in fees by switching to the cheapest current account on the market.
-More if you use your account more often.
+If you're a medium to heavy account user who makes two contactless transactions a day, 5 chip and pin transactions, 5 online transactions, and five ATM withdrawals a month, and has 15 direct debits, standing orders and/or lodgements and/or other types of payments presented to your account a month, you could save over €100 a year in fees by switching to the cheapest current account on the market.
+More if you use your account even more often.

 The easiest money you'll ever earn is the money that you've saved as they say.